-Parties may be invited to make submissions on certain issues before the Cancun conference.
+Parties may be invited to make submissions on certain issues before the COPs and other meetings.
 This can be a good opportunity to make a country's views known.
 Submissions do not need to be long and they can be made in any UN language.